Moving abroad might well be the biggest decision you ever make, and there are a lot of different things you’ll need to take into account.

 - Easily move money between the different currencies within your wallet

 If you’re planning to move multiple currencies around, it can be a great option without you needing to open multiple bank accounts in different countries.

 Plan your investments

 As with pensions, your ability to access certain types of investments – such as ISAs (or other localised savings accounts) may be affected if you move abroad.
-You should be able to transfer your money to similar accounts in your new country, but prepare accordingly.
+You should be able to transfer your money to similar accounts in your new country but prepare accordingly.

 If you have a substantial investment portfolio, you should take the time to talk to both a financial advisor in your home country, as well as an English-speaking local expert in the country you’re heading to.

-There are some investment options which are available to British investors that move abroad, such as offshore investment bonds.
+There are some investment options that are available to British investors that move abroad, such as offshore investment bonds.
 However, you will still be expected to keep track of your tax obligations if you want to keep these kinds of investment accounts open.

 Again, if you have a decent investment portfolio in place, consult expert advice.
 It’ll almost certainly save you time, effort and money!

 Wherever you’re heading, you might find that the healthcare service is quite different to what you’re used to.
 (For better or for worse!)
 Either way, you should plan your healthcare accordingly: